Headquarters House: histories of architecture and enslavement in Jamaica

 Constructed in 1755 by Thomas Hibbert, it is one of the earliest complete examples of Georgian architecture in the Caribbean region.
 Hibbert was born into a wealthy Lancashire family of cotton merchants who were no strangers to the Americas since their textiles widely circulated Atlantic trade ports.

-Still, Thomas Hibbert was the first of his family to move to Jamaica, arriving in 1734.
-He quickly rose to the top of Kingston’s commercial and social elite, establishing the Hibbert name as one of the foremost in West Indian merchant families.
+Still, Thomas Hibbert was the first of his family to settle in Jamaica, arriving in 1734.
+He quickly rose to the top of Kingston’s commercial and social elite, establishing the Hibbert name as one of the foremost West Indian merchant families.

-With business partner Nathaniel Sprigg, Thomas Hibbert supplied Jamaican plantations with tens of thousands of enslaved people, working as middlemen known as ‘slave factors’.
-At Kingston port, Hibbert and Sprigg boarded just-landed slave ships and bought captured African passengers before their feet even touched the Jamaican shore.
+With business partner Nathaniel Sprigg, Thomas Hibbert supplied Jamaican plantations with tens of thousands of enslaved people by working as middlemen known as ‘slave factors’.
+At Kingston port, Hibbert and Sprigg boarded just-landed slave ships and purchased the captured African passengers before their feet even touched the Jamaican shore.
 Slave factors then resold the enslaved people to plantation owners across the island.

-In 1792, the Jamaican Assembly ordered the sale of enslaved people be moved from ship to shore.
-The Hibbert family took this opportunity and began holding and conducting the auction of those who survived the arduous and abusive journey from Africa, at Hibbert House.
+In 1792, the Jamaican Assembly ordered that the sale of enslaved people be moved from ship to shore.
+The Hibbert family took this opportunity and conducted the auction of those who survived the arduous and abusive journey from Africa, at Hibbert House.

-The basement of house was altered by Hibbert’s nephew George to house a dungeon jail for their captures.
-It is not an exaggeration to say that thousands of enslaved Jamaican ancestors spent their first days and nights in the island at Hibbert’s residence at the corner of Duke and Beeston Streets in Kingston.
+The basement of the house was altered to include a dungeon where the captives were held.
+Sales took place in the inner courtyard of the residence.
+Large numbers of enslaved Africans spent their first days and nights in Jamaica at this building on the corner of Duke and Beeston Streets in Kingston.

-It is a sweet repurposing to me, that the building is now home to JNHT – the organisation tasked with preserving and presenting Jamaica’s cultural history.
+It is a sweet repurposing to me, that the building is now home to JNHT – the organisation tasked with preserving and interpreting Jamaica’s cultural history.

-The interior of Headquarters House, showing mahogany floors and architectural details.
+Interior of Headquarters House, showing mahogany floors and architectural details

 Charity Harry and Thomas Hibbert

-Thomas Hibbert did not legally marry, but he cohabited with and fathered three daughters with the ‘free, mulatto housekeeper’ who lived in a property beside the main house.
-Her name was Charity Harry and she was the subject of a private act of the Jamaican Assembly in 1775 which granted her the same rights as white Englishwomen, except for voting and holding office.
+Thomas Hibbert did not legally marry, but he fathered three daughters with the ‘free, mulatto housekeeper’ who lived in a property beside the main house.
+Her name was Charity Harry and she was the subject of a private act of the Jamaican Assembly in 1775 which granted her the same rights as white English colonials, except voting and holding office.

-It was not uncommon for the mixed-race children of Englishmen to be the beneficiary of such ‘private’ laws in Jamaica at the time; the historical record shows that the racial and social strata was often muddled or disregarded to accommodate the technically illegal, and sometimes, conjugal relationships of the enslaver-merchant class and women of African descent.
-There is no record yet found that speaks to whether Harry consented in the relationship with Hibbert, but we do know that Charity Harry inherited land and slaves upon his death.
+It was not uncommon for the mixed-race children of Englishmen to be the beneficiary of such ‘private’ laws in Jamaica at the time; the historical record shows that the racial and social strata was often muddled or disregarded in this way to accommodate the technically illegal, and sometimes, conjugal relationships of the enslaver-merchant class and women of African descent.
+There is no definitive record yet found that speaks to whether Harry consented in her relationship with Hibbert, but we do know that Charity Harry inherited land and slaves from him upon his death.

-Even as non-white, woman and having had no sons (heirs) for Thomas Hibbert, she maintained her wealth and continued to be a part of Jamaica’s social elite.
+Even as a non-white, woman and having had no sons (heirs) for Thomas Hibbert, Charity Harry maintained her wealth and became a part of Jamaica’s enslaving elite.

 Jane Harry Thresher and anti-slavery in England

-In 1771, the two remaining daughters were sent to live in England to be educated under the care of Nathaniel Sprigg.
-When her sister Margaret died at boarding school, Jane Harry sought comfort infriend, Mary Morris Knowles.
+Harry and Hibbert had three daughters.
+The eldest, Jane Harry was born in 1755 – the same year Hibbert House was completed.
+Her youngest sister did not survive early childhood.
+Then in 1771, she and her surviving sister Margaret were sent to live in England to be educated under the care of Nathaniel Sprigg.
+When Margaret died at boarding school, Jane Harry sought comfort in friend, Mary Morris Knowles.

-Mary was from a well-respected Quaker family whose influence on Jane grew until she embraced the religion herself.
-She may have been turned away from the Sprigg household upon joining to the abolitionist sect, but what we know is that she soon left the Sprigg’s and became a vocal anti-slavery activist.
+Mary was from a well-respected Quaker family whose influence on Jane led to she too embracing Quakerism.
+Jane may have been turned away from the Sprigg household upon joining the abolitionist sect and, soon after she left the Sprigg’s, she became known as a vocal anti-slavery activist.

 With first-hand knowledge of the horrors of slavery from her childhood at Hibbert House, Jane vowed to return to Jamaica to free her mother’s slaves.
-Though she never crossed the sea back to the place of her birth, and did not convince her mother to free her enslaved, Jane Harry Thresher spent the rest of her life advocating for an end to the slave trade and British slavery itself.
+Though she never crossed the sea back to the place of her birth, and did not convince her mother to free her enslaved, Jane Harry Thresher spent the rest of her life advocating for abolition.
 She died in 1784.

-Though no named artworks of hers remain, Jane Harry Thresher is also remembered as a celebrated painter, winning an award from the Society for the Encouragement of Arts and Commerce in 1775.
+Though no named artworks of hers remain, Jane Harry Thresher is also remembered as a celebrated painter who won an award from the Society for the Encouragement of Arts and Commerce in 1775.

 Headquarters House today